MoonLightOri/my-own-modded-DRG-difficulties/Celestial/WIP Celestial Features (a22).md

   + None of normal Bulk SFX will be played until they die, so they are more stealthy than Normal Bulk.
   + Their stomp radius and explosion radius are significantly smaller than normal Bulk's.
 Meatball count upon death is reduced as well.
 - Line-Cutting Turret (CD2)
-  + They are Repulsion Turrets that have their material changed and now shoot slow Breach Cutter projectile.
+  + They are Repulsion Turrets that have their materials changed and now shoot slow Breach Cutter projectile.
   + Stationary unit.
   + Burning won't self-destruct them.
 Burning and Freezing temperature is now lower than normal.
+  + It cannot be spawned on Escort mission type.
 - Rocket Turret (CD2, MEV)
-  + They are Sniper Turrets that have their material changed and now shoot Patrol Bot's missile projectiles that deal +50% more damage.
+  + They are Sniper Turrets that have their materials changed and now shoot Patrol Bot's homing missile projectiles that deal +50% more damage.
   + Stationary unit.
 - Korlok Sprouts (MEV)
   + Stationary unit.